paulzierep/NP_epitope_predictor/README.md

 ### Django wrapper

 To simplify the useage of the NP_epitope_predictor a lightweight django wrapper is also available.
-The wrapper allows to handle the input and output without the need to use the python API.
+The wrapper allows for the handling of input and output without the need to use the python API.
 A running version of the wrapper is currently hosted at: http://tools-staging.iedb.org/np_epitope_predictor/

 The wrapper can be used via: